jamesgurung/timetable-calendar-generator/README.md

 # Timetable Calendar Generator :calendar:

-This is a cross-platform command line tool for bulk generating student and teacher timetables on Google Calendar.
+This is a cross-platform command line tool for bulk generating student and teacher timetables.
+It can create comma-separated (.csv) and iCal (.ics) files as well as uploading directly to Google Calendar.

 ![Student timetable](resources/example.png)